Legal

 6. AI processing of sessions

 Recaps are included up to the limit of your plan (for example, paid plans include a monthly allowance of AI recaps), and extra upload recaps may be purchased at $0.99 each.
-The Free plan does not include AI recaps.
+Auto Join recording, where Slide Practice joins and records your call, is billed separately at $1.99 per session, as described in our Terms.

-Client payments for coaching are collected by the coach directly and are not processed by Slide Practice at launch, so we do not handle your clients' card details.
-Slide Practice takes 0% commission of coach earnings on every plan.
+Client payments for one-to-one work are collected by the practitioner directly and are not processed by Slide Practice, so we do not handle your clients' card details.
+Slide Practice takes no commission, on any plan, ever.

 We may also disclose personal data where we are legally required to do so, to enforce our Terms, to protect the rights, safety, or property of Slide Practice or others, or in connection with a business transfer, in which case we will continue to protect the data under this policy.